 For a list of fees by country, click here.

-However, if your membership lapsed more than 15 years ago then you may need to complete a new enquiry form and £72 administration fee.
+However, if your membership lapsed over 24 months ago then you will need to complete a new enquiry form and £150 administration fee.

 If you are a member with the IFA, you can view your Handbook by clicking here.